DanielFGray/reactblog/content/posts/my-ssg.md

 It's mostly the same, only an Observable is created inside the stream, which `flatMap` resolves and returns the value from it.
 This also allows `file` to be in scope the whole time.

-At this point it becomes pretty trivial to parse the markdown into actual html. `marked` has been my favorite choice for this, and adding it into the mix looks like this:
+At this point it becomes pretty trivial to parse the markdown into actual html. [marked][marked] has been my favorite choice for this, and adding it into the mix looks like this:

 ``` javascript
 const fs = require('fs')